Search Ask the Dietitian

 If you were going to pick 2 meals to eat, I would suggest breakfast and an evening meal.
 Eat something for breakfast as studies have found that students that eat breakfast, stay awake in school and get better grades.
 Depending on when you can eat breakfast, you can grab something in the student union at noon or eat an earlier dinner.
 You can always choose a fruit or starch like bread with your meal and keep it to snack on between meals.
 Your not eating breakfast is probably the reason behind your midnight snacking too.

 Healthy food choices are any food that isn't high in fat (fried) or sugars (sweets).
 Eat enough food to fill you up, but stop eating when you are full.
 You may notice that you pause while eating and use this break to determine if you are full.
 Choose a variety of foods at each meal from various food groups (meat, milk, breads, vegetables and fruits).
-Check out the Food Guide Pyramid topic for more on this.
+Check out the My Plate topic for more on this.

 As to your heart rate, I would suggest you call your student health service and ask to talk to a doctor or nurse practitioner.
 Ask your doctor next time that you are home.
 Generally, students sit around a lot and may not get a lot of exercise.
 Sometimes this can result in a higher resting heart rate.
 I would bet that if you continue working out on a regular basis (3 to 5 times per week) that your heart rate will drop.